Kerala CM condemns students being made to sing RSS song onboard Vande Bharat Express | Politics

 By sharing on social media the singing of the RSS song on the train by the students with the caption -- 'a patriotic song' -- makes a mockery of the Southern Railway and the Indian national movement, the Marxist veteran claimed.

+Chennithala said that all government and constitutional institutions ''should show the dignity to refrain from such actions''.

-The Railways, which served as the cornerstone of India's secular nationalism during the freedom struggle, is now supporting the communal agenda of the RSS, which betrayed the freedom struggle, Vijayan contended.
+Earlier, Vijayan, in his statement, contended that the Railways, which served as the cornerstone of India's secular nationalism during the freedom struggle, is now supporting the communal agenda of the RSS, which betrayed the freedom struggle.

-The inauguration ceremony of Vande Bharat witnessed the sneaking-in of extreme Hindutva politics, he said.
+The inauguration ceremony of Vande Bharat witnessed the sneaking-in of extreme Hindutva politics, he alleged.

 The CM contended that narrow political mindsets aimed at destroying secularism were behind the incident.